zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 API ML uses the following authentication methods:

 - **User ID and password**
-    - The user ID and password are used to retrieve authentication tokens.
+    - The user ID and password are used to retrieve authentication tokens
-    - Requests originate from a user.
+    - Requests originate from a user
-    - The user ID and password are validated by a z/OS security manager and a token is issued that is then used to access the API service.
+    - The user ID and password are validated by a z/OS security manager and a token is issued that is then used to access the API service

 - **TLS client certificates**
-    - Certificates are for service-only requests.
+    - Certificates are for service-only requests

 ### Zowe API ML services